ryx/elasticwatch/README.md

 Reporters a defined inside the config, you can set either one or multiple of them.
 Most reporters need a specific configuration that is based on the reporter type and defined as a JSON string.
 See section [Configuration](#configuration) for an example reporter config.

 ### Custom reporters
-You can create custom reporters by creating a new class that extends `EWReporter` from the `core` module.
+You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](master/reporters/ConsoleReporter.coffee) for an example).